-Why do you need brand monitoring tool?
+Brand monitoring.
+Do you have to track online mentions about your company, product, or service?
+Or is it just another useless marketing vanity term?
 Brand reputation is everything.
 Especially in the age of the Internet, when anybody can talk about your company online.
 The number of channels and Internet users makes it hard to follow every mention about your brand.
 Notably, if it happens outside your earned social media accounts.
 Spotting and analysing mentions about your brand is a job for a brand monitoring tool.

 Brand monitoring tools will help you get a grip on online public mentions.